Skip to content

 1. Reverse engineer the app ( Decompiling Java Code).

-2. Search for the above XML attributes in the layout files within the res/layout directory.
+2. Search for XML attributes in the layout files within the res/layout directory.

-3. Search for the above code attributes and any setInputType API calls in the reversed code ( Static Analysis on Android).
+3. Search for calls to the setInputType method and the input type values passed to it ( Static Analysis on Android).

 Observation